F1 gets green light to start season with Austrian GP double-header - Local News 8

 Both races will be held behind closed doors without spectators, it was confirmed in a statement released to CNN.

-Austrian health minister Rudolf Anshober said the two races had been approved after the Formula One organizers had “presented a comprehensive, professional security plan” to prevent the spread of Covid-19.
+Austrian health minister Rudolf Anschober said the two races had been approved after the Formula One organizers had “presented a comprehensive, professional security plan” to prevent the spread of Covid-19.

 “In addition to strict hygiene measures, the plan also provides for regular tests and health checks for the teams and all other employees,” he added.